EklavyaYadav76/Privasim/README.md

-# Privasim
+# Privasim (website checker)
-A website frontend code
+This is the UI of the webstie